DylanLennard/after-tax-income-service/README.md

 * Load it to ECS
 * Deploy it via ECS on a cluster

 ## TODO List
-* Set up with a domain name
-* Create Scraper to Update the income brackets and tax rates
-  * For state (CA) and for federal and for SSI/medicare
-  * Expand to get rates for other states too
-  * store data in JSON
+* Have Scrapers store the data in JSON